polospeter/TensorFlow-Advanced-Techniques-Specialization/README.md

 #### Week 4: Custom Models
 Loss functions help measure how well a model is doing, and are used to help a neural network learn from the training data.
 Learn how to build custom loss functions, including the contrastive loss function that is used in a Siamese network.

-Learning Objectives
+Learning Objectives:

-Explain how distributed training is different from regular model training Use the Mirrored Strategy to train a model on multiple GPUs on the same device Use the TPU Strategy to train on multiple cores of a TPU
+-Explain how distributed training is different from regular model training -Use the Mirrored Strategy to train a model on multiple GPUs on the same device -Use the TPU Strategy to train on multiple cores of a TPU

 ## Course 2: Custom and Distributed training with Tensorflow